 A common first year syllabus with three other City courses offers flexibility, as you can make your final choice of degree at the end of the first year.

-In year two, you will take a further six core modules and can choose to undertake a project.
+In year two you will take a further six core modules and also undertake a project.
 Professional Pathway students take the core modules over a period of two years.